Configuring the database

 Setting the initialize-empty for the quarkus provider of the connections-jpa SPI

-bin/kc.[sh|bat] start --spi-connections-jpa-quarkus-initialize-empty=false
+bin/kc.[sh|bat] start --spi-connections--jpa--quarkus-initialize-empty=false

 In the same way the migrationExport to point to a specific file and location: